 When you gather people in a circle around a fire and add the rhythmic beat of the drum, the result is the perfect environment to develop social bonds.
-Learn how to use these community-building tools for the healing drum circle, even by yourself.
+Learn how to use these community-building tools for the healing drum circle.

-We cannot underestimate the impact of the circle, fire, and drum on community development.
-These tools are the fundamental building blocks that create the ideal environment for learning.
+We cannot underestimate the \impact of the circle, fire, and drum on the development of human society.
+In fact, these tools are the fundamental building blocks that create the ideal environment for learning.
 Let’s look at how the synergy of a circle, the hypnotic effect of a campfire, and the drum’s rhythm create a sacred space for the foundation of culture and society.

 “Fire brought man together, drums built communities.” — Dan Shinder

 It’s essential in these modern times not to forget the power of these ancient tools.
 Perhaps we should emphasize more than watching TV?
 There are some excellent reasons to bring this practice back.